Early release content will be available to view now. All sessions will be individually CPD accredited. Log in to watch.

 Speaker Dr Sebastian Van der Linden

-Dr Sebastian Van der Linden Speciality registrar in palliative medicine, Sheffield Teaching Hospitals NHS Foundation Trust
+Dr Sebastian Van der Linden Specialty registrar in palliative medicine, Sheffield Teaching Hospitals NHS Foundation Trust

 feedback